 LOCATION: Phoenix, AZ

-- Other relevant duties as assigned.
+- Other relevant program support duties, as assigned.

-- Experience teaching or training preferred;
+- Experience teaching or training adults preferred, although not required;

 - Excellent intercultural communication skills & experience working with diverse populations;

 - Willingness to work as part of a team;

 - Must have access to reliable transportation or own vehicle;

 - Must have availability on Monday & Wednesday from 1pm-5pm;

 - Additional availability on Thursday from 9am-4pm preferred, although not required.